- Apple’s insane profitability has the other big guys jealous and freaked out.

 - The “Experience = Stuff / Time” model is a great way break the conversation down to really understand what is going to happen.

 In 1999 I had an epiphany that the future of consumer products would be connected.
 I then spent the next 12 years of my Microsoft career trying to drive that vision.

-No matter what product I was working on, moving the connected experiences ball forward was always in the back of my head.
-Over time, I created a thought model for how this new, connected world, would be different than before.
+No matter what product I was working on, moving the connected experiences ball forward was always a priority.
+Over time, I created a mental model for how this new, connected world, would be different than before.
 I’d joke that John Gage of Sun actually had it right when he said “The network is the computer”.
 But that pithy quote is not rich enough to fully describe the vision.

 This is how I came up with “Experiences are Stuff over Time”: